Universal Credit rules to be tightened for part-time workers

 But, around 1.3 million households eligible for the Universal Credit aren’t currently claiming it according to the New Economics Foundation.
 With rising food, energy and fuel prices, it’s worth checking you’re claiming every penny you can.

-The easy way to check is to put your details into one of the free online benefits calculators from organisations including Entitledto (opens in new tab) and Turn2Us (opens in new tab).
+The easy way to check is to put your details into one of the free online benefits calculators from organisations including Entitledto and Turn2Us.
 Extra payments could be worth up to £7,300 a year.

 Katie is staff writer at The Money Edit.
 She was the former staff writer at The Times and The Sunday Times.
 Her experience includes writing about personal finance, culture, travel and interviews celebrities.
 Her investigative work on financial abuse resulted in a number of mortgage prisoners being set free - and a nomination for the Best Personal Finance Story of the Year in the Headlinemoney awards 2021.